haywirecoder/homebridge-frigidaire-dehumidifier/README.md

-Example configuration is below, with Frigidaire dehumidifier mode set to <i>Quiet</i> mode for dehumidifying and Air purifier/Fresher/Ionizer set tile set to display in Homekit.
+Example configuration is below, with Frigidaire dehumidifier mode set to <i>Quiet</i> mode for dehumidifying and Air purifier/Fresher/Ionizer set to display in Homekit.

 ```javascript
 ...